blindnet-io/product-management/refs/high-level-conceptualization/README.md

 - Opposition to treatment (can be denied if unreasonable i.e. if other legal ground exists)

-The system should allow to capture such requests, keep track of them, and on what is done to act upon them, and provide proof that the action upon the requests was compliant (rights given/denied according to law and in time).
+The [System](../lexicon/RFC-Lexicon-2.md#system) SHOULD allow to capture such requests, keep track of them, and on what is done to act upon them, and provide proof that the action upon the requests was compliant (rights given/denied according to law and in time).

 Capturing requests related to a particular [Data Capture](../lexicon/RFC-Lexicon-2.md#data-capture) or [Data Capture Fragment](../lexicon/RFC-Lexicon-2.md#data-capture-fragment) requires user authentication.